adam-ard/organic-markdown/README.md

 ```
 ``````

-and run `omd run pwd` again.
-You should now get `/var/log` as output, since the bash command was now executed in that directory.
+Then run `omd run pwd` again.
+This time the output should be `/var/log`.

-## Files
+## Files and Tangling

-In addition to notebooks style functionality, organic markdown also provides more traditional literate programming with weaving and tangling.
-For example, you can write (tangle) a file by adding a `tangle` attribute to a code block:
+Organic Markdown also supports more traditional literate programming via **tangling**.

+To write a file from a code block, use the `tangle` attribute:

 ``````markdown
 # An example script file